-Most tax-loss harvesting occurs at the end of the year before the tax deadline.
+Most tax-loss harvesting occurs at the end of the year before the December 31st deadline.
 That way, you can realize any losses and use them to offset taxes in the current year.
-The only exceptions occur when there’s a large market movement that creates potentially temporary losses, such as the COVID-19 crisis or the Great Recession in 2008 and 2009.
+The only exceptions occur when there's a large market movement that creates potentially temporary losses, such as the COVID-19 crisis or the Great Recession in 2008 and 2009.

 Since the Wash Sale Rule doesn't apply to crypto, you can easily harvest tax losses throughout the year without worrying about finding the right portfolio replacements or throwing off your asset allocations.
 You are effectively generating tax deductions in the current year and delaying the payment of any capital gains for future years.

 The biggest drawback to tax loss harvesting is that you must pay the transaction costs associated with each trade.
 Depending on how you buy and sell crypto, these fees could include maker/taker fees, transaction fees, or bid/ask spread differences.
 The good news is that these fees tend to be less than the equity markets, making the strategy more feasible.

 ZenLedger Simplifies the Process

 ZenLedger simplifies tax-loss harvesting by automatically aggregating your transactions across different wallets and exchanges and identifying tax-loss harvesting opportunities from the big picture.
 You can run the scan on a regular basis to see what opportunities exist and then selectively execute them as you and/or your accountant see fit.